English sport handed £300 million 'winter survival package'

 “Clearly for many organisations not being able to generate gate receipts deprives them of a major source of income.”

-Support will be provided to rugby of both codes, horse racing, the National League and women’s soccer, motorsport, tennis, netball, basketball, ice hockey, badminton and greyhound racing.
+Support will be provided to both rugby codes, horse racing, the National League and women’s soccer, motorsport, tennis, netball, basketball, ice hockey, badminton and greyhound racing.

-More than 100 sports bodies wrote to Prime Minister Boris Johnson in September to ask for emergency funding, warning of “a lost generation of activity” because of the pandemic.
+More than 100 sports bodies wrote to Prime Minister Boris Johnson in September asking for emergency funding and warning of “a lost generation of activity” due to the pandemic.

+Premiership rugby clubs, who had warned of bankruptcies without state aid, accounted for 59 million and the national Rugby Football Union 44 million.

+RFU chief executive Bill Sweeney said the support was “much-needed”.
+Last July, the RFU projected a short-term revenue loss of 107 million pounds over the closure of Twickenham stadium.

-Horse racing was next, with 40 million pounds to support racecourses closed to spectators, while the National League and women’s soccer was set to get 28 million.
+Horse racing will get 40 million pounds to support racecourses closed to spectators, while the National League, which sits below the Football league, and women’s soccer receives 28 million.

 Motorsport, which employs more than 40,000 people in Britain, was allocated six million pounds to help operators of circuits like Silverstone.